Credit Control Analyst- Shift Schedule

 - Assets like phone for private usage and company laptop are provided from the first day of employment with other equipment if requested

-bp Hungary won the Most Attractive Employer 2021 Award, based on the PwC annual research.
+bp Hungary won the Most Attractive Employer 2023 Award, third time in a row based on the PwC annual research.
 Come and join us!

 Travel Requirement